Property Guides

 1. How Much Cash and CPF Do You Have After Selling the Condo

-To determine the proceed generated from the sale of your condo, you must offset the selling price with the costs incurred for the transaction:
+To determine the proceeds generated from the sale of your condo, you must offset the selling price with the costs incurred for the transaction:

 Note that the amount of CPF you used to purchase the condo will be reimbursed back to your CPF Ordinary Account (OA) with 2.5% accrued interest.
 The net proceeds (after offsetting the CPF reimbursement and transaction costs) would be wired to your bank account as cash profit.